 Convert FLAC to WAV

-Total Audio MP3 Converter converts FLAC files to WAV format easily and quickly.
+Total Audio MP3 Converter converts FLAC files to WAV in batch.

-The software also supports more than 150 audio and video files and batch conversion.
+The software also supports more than 150 audio and video files.

 - Free Download Total Audio MP3 Converter